supertree-toolkit/stk/doc/gui.rst

     for example, which may not be what you wish to happen.

 *Standardise source names* ensures all source names are unique and will re-sort the sources alphabetically.
-It will also stnadardise all tree names.
+It will also standardise all tree names.

 Processing data
 ---------------